A Comprehensive Guide to Motorcycle Licensing in Victoria

 2️⃣ Take the Motorcycle Licence Assessment

-Road positioning
+Road positioning techniques

-Cornering, braking, and general control
+Cornering, braking, and general bike control

-3️⃣ Pass It — Welcome to P-Plates
+3️⃣ Pass the Assessment — Welcome to P-Plates!

 Display P-plates.